santiment/academy/src/docs/education-and-use-cases/trading-and-transaction-volume/index.md

 ![](./difference.png)

-The transaction volume metric is quite expansive and includes a varietyof on-chain activities that go beyond just trading-related transactions.It captures transfers between wallets, which could be for reasons like securing funds or managing different investment portfolios.
-Additionally,it includes payments for goods and services, showcasing the real-world utility of cryptocurrencies.
+The transaction volume metric is quite expansive and includes a variety of on-chain activities that go beyond just trading-related transactions.
+It captures transfers between wallets, which could be for reasons like securing funds or managing different investment portfolios.
+Additionally, it includes payments for goods and services, showcasing the real-world utility of cryptocurrencies.
 On top of these, the metric also encompasses interactions with smart contracts, which are pivotal in decentralized finance (DeFi)